ainneo/netlify-token-hider/README.md

 netlify dev
 ```

-and develop away! use `netlify functions:create` to scaffold new functions as needed
+and develop away! use `netlify functions:create` new functions as needed

 To deploy: